-8) SATA2_0/1/2/3/4/5 (SATA 3Gb/s Connectors, Controlled by P55 Chipset)
+8) SATA2_0/1/2/3/4/5 (SATA 3Gb/s Connectors, Controlled by Intel P55 Chipset)

 The SATA connectors conform to SATA 3Gb/s standard and are compatible with SATA 1.5Gb/s standard.
 Each SATA connector supports a single SATA device.
-The P55 Chipset supports RAID 0, RAID 1, RAID 5, and RAID 10.
+The Intel P55 Chipset supports RAID 0, RAID 1, RAID 5, and RAID 10.
 Refer to Chapter 5, "Configuring SATA Hard Drive(s)," for instructions on configuring a RAID array.

-Please connect the L-shaped end of the SATA 3Gb/s cable to your SATA hard drive.
+Please connect the L-shaped end of the SATA cable to your SATA hard drive.

-- ATT . - A RAID 0 or RAID 1 configuration requires at least two hard drives.
+- A RAID 0 or RAID 1 configuration requires at least two hard drives.
 If more than two hard drives are to be used, the total number of hard drives must be an even number. - A RAID 5 configuration requires at least three hard drives.
 (The total number of hard drives does not have to be an even number.) - A RAID 10 configuration requires at least four hard drives and the total number of hard drives must be an even number.

-9) GSATA2_0/1 (SATA 3Gb/s Connectors, Controlled by GIGABYTE SATA2)
+9) GSATA3_6/7 (SATA 6Gb/s Connectors, Controlled by Marvell 9128)